marle3003/mokapi/docs/guides/mail/client.md

 2. Enter bob@mokapi.io as the email address.
 3. When the client attempts to find settings, select Manual config to adjust them.

-## 2. Enter Account Details

-Once you have reached the manual configuration screen, enter the following details for Bob’s account:
+{{ carousel key="thunderbird" }}

-After you have entered these values, save your settings by clicking Done or Finish.
+After you have entered all values, save your settings by clicking Done, Finish or Continue.
 Your email client should now be able to connect to the mocked IMAP and SMTP services provided by Mokapi.

 ## 3. Sending a Test Email to Alice